The Faculty Marshal role is an esteemed privilege. Your role in Commencement is not

 - No white tennis shoes

 - No boutonnieres or jewelry on the robe

-Students who arrive after the commencement processional has begun will not be allowed
+Students who arrive after the Commencement processional has concluded must sit behind

-Graduates should return to their original seats after receiving their diploma cover.
+graduates should return to their original seats so that they avoid disruption.

-All graduates are expected to attend the entire ceremony, and to participate in both
+that all graduates are expected to remain for the entire ceremony, and to participate

 Commencement is both a joyful occasion and a solemn event.
 Graduates are requested